-Our 2018/19 budget for core costs (excluding enforcement case costs) represents an increase of 3% over the budget we set for 2017/18.
-We have achieved further efficiency savings during 2017/18 and have reached our target level of reserves earlier than planned.
-We will not, therefore, seek any additional contribution to our reserves in 2018/19.
-Our overall funding requirement will increase by 1% in 2018/19, as a result of an additional funding requirement from the accountancy profession to cover additional work as competent authority for audit and for our new role in monitoring local public audit.
+Our 2018/19 budget for core costs (which exclude enforcement case costs) represents an increase of 3% over the budget we set for 2017/18 as we continue to strengthen our audit monitoring and supervisory work.
+Our overall funding requirement will increase by 1% as a result of additional work as competent authority for audit and for our new role in monitoring local public audit.
 We will not increase our preparers, insurance or pension levies in 2018/19.

-We have received £0.4m for actuarial case costs in 2017/18, which has contributed to our reserves, and have included in the 2018/19 budget a contribution to the Institute and Faculty of Actuaries (IFoA) to help them develop their arrangements for monitoring the quality of actuarial work.
+We have included in the 2018/19 budget a contribution to the Institute and Faculty of Actuaries (IFoA) to help them develop their arrangements for monitoring the quality of actuarial work.
 We will work with the IFoA to establish a future funding model for this public interest activity and consult on any changes.

-Looking ahead into the second and third years of the 2018/21 strategy period, it is possible that we will need additional resources in response to new expectations from Government and others for the monitoring of corporate governance and in response to the UK departure from the EU.
-We will continue to consult annually on our budget and funding.
+Looking ahead into the second and third years of the 2018/21 strategy period, it is possible that we will need additional resources in response to new expectations from Government and others for the monitoring of corporate governance and in response to the UK exit from the EU.
+We will continue to consult annually on our budget and funding and will consider how best to respond to stakeholders' call for more detail on aspects of our work.

-Section Two of this document describes our strategic priorities in more detail, and the ways in which we will assess progress against each priority, including our published KPIs on the quality of audit and the speed of our investigations.
-Section Three sets out our budget and funding requirement.
-Through our Annual Report we will report on the delivery of all the projects and activities in this strategy, and our financial performance.
+Section two describes our strategic priorities in more detail, and the ways in which we will assess progress against each priority, including our published KPIs on the quality of audit and the speed of our investigations.
+In responding to the consultation, stakeholders encouraged us to develop a wider range of KPIs.
+We will consider the range of indicators we publish, including in our annual reports on developments in corporate reporting and auditing, and in our assessments of the impact of the standards we set.